kalamara/librelogic/README.md

 # Hardware
 LibreLogic is designed to support several IO hardware.
-On Linux box, it can work with GPIOD, Comedi, and in user space.
+On Linux, it can work with GPIOD, Comedi, and in user space.
 Additionally, in case no hardware is available there is File Simulation mode and Dry mode.

 ## GPIOD